-- Dirk Schmitz, born 1971, Chair of the Management Board of BlackRock Asset Management Deutschland AG, Chair of the Management Board of iShares (DE) I Investmentaktiengesellschaft mit Teilgesellschaftsvermögen, previously Head of Global Markets for Germany at Deutsche Bank AG, - Harald Klug, born 1977, BlackRock Managing Director, member of the Management Board of iShares (DE) I Investmentaktiengesellschaft mit Teilgesellschaftsvermögen, Head of the Institutional Business Customers for Germany, Austria & Eastern Europe, previously Senior Vice President, Executive Office, PIMCO LLC, Newport Beach, CA, USA, and - Peter Scharl (CFA), born 1977, BlackRock Managing Director, member of the Management Board of iShares (DE) I Investmentaktiengesellschaft mit Teilgesellschaftsvermögen, Head of the Index Products and Wealth (Retail) Division for Germany, Austria & Eastern Europe, previously Strategy Consultant at UniCredit and Allianz Global Investors.
+- Dirk Schmitz, born 1971, Chair of the Management Board of BlackRock Asset Management Deutschland AG, Chair of the Management Board of iShares (DE) I Investmentaktiengesellschaft mit Teilgesellschaftsvermögen, previously Head of Global Markets for Germany at Deutsche Bank AG, - Harald Klug, born 1977, BlackRock Managing Director, member of the Management Board of iShares (DE) I Investmentaktiengesellschaft mit Teilgesellschaftsvermögen, Head of the Institutional Business Customers for Germany, Austria & Eastern Europe, previously Senior Vice President, Executive Office, PIMCO LLC, Newport Beach, CA, USA, - Birgit Ludwig, born 1977, BlackRock Managing Director, member of the Management Board of iShares (DE) I Investmentaktiengesellschaft mit Teilgesellschaftsvermögen, Chief Operating Officer (COO) for the Company and for Germany, Austria & Eastern Europe, previously COO for the business area Client Portfolio Solutions at BlackRock Investment Management (UK) Ltd., London, and - Peter Scharl (CFA), born 1977, BlackRock Managing Director, member of the Management Board of iShares (DE) I Investmentaktiengesellschaft mit Teilgesellschaftsvermögen, Head of the Index Products and Wealth (Retail) Division for Germany, Austria & Eastern Europe, previously Strategy Consultant at UniCredit and Allianz Global Investors.

-3 Licensor and licence agreement
+3. Licensor and licence agreement

-3.1 Licensor and licence agreement
+3.1.
+Licensor and licence agreement

-The eb.rexx® Government Germany 1.5 - 2.5, eb.rexx® Government Germany 2.5 - 5.5, eb.rexx® Government Germany 5.5 - 10.5 und der eb.rexx® Government Germany 10.5+ (hereinafter referred to as the "Underlying Index") are registered trademarks of Deutsche Börse AG (hereinafter referred to as the "Licensor") and are thus protected against unauthorised use.
-The Licensor grants licences for the use of the Underlying Index as a benchmark for capital market products.2
+The STOXX® Europe 50 (hereinafter referred to as the "Underlying Index") is a registered trademark of STOXX Ltd. (hereinafter referred to as the "Licensor") and is thus protected against unauthorised use.
+The Licensor grants licences for the use of the Underlying Index as a benchmark for capital market products.